Tom-Hirschberger/MMM-MplayerRadio/README.md

 ### VLC Player instead of Mplayer ###

-As mention above Mplayer has a lot of problems to play streams currently.
+As mentioned above `mplayer` has a lot of problems to play streams currently.
 My personal suggestion is to switch to VLC player instead by setting a custom command in the configuration section.
 First check if VLC is installed or install it if needed:

 ```bash